HypeCheck

 Absorption & Bioavailability

-Moderate — inulin is not digested in the small intestine and reaches the colon largely intact, which is how it exerts prebiotic effects.
-However, this also means it can cause significant gas and bloating, especially at higher doses.
+Moderate — inulin is not digested in the small intestine and reaches the colon intact, where it is fermented by gut bacteria.
+This is the intended mechanism, but it also means it can cause significant gas and bloating, especially at higher doses.

 Red Flags to Watch For

-• High inulin content can cause significant bloating, gas, and diarrhea — especially in people with IBS or FODMAP sensitivities
+• High inulin content can cause severe gas, bloating, and diarrhea — especially in people with IBS or FODMAP sensitivities

 Products Containing Jerusalem Artichoke Root